 ALL FIRES MUST BE EXTINGUISHED BETWEEN THE HOURS OF 11PM AND 7AM.
 This includes candles and candle lanterns.
 The only exception is propane stoves, lanterns, and fire pits that have an automatic shut off, which may be used at any time.

 Gray Water Disposal

-There have been some new environmental laws enacted both at the State and County level this year which affect all San Diego County parks.
+There continue to be stringent environmental laws enacted both at the State and County level which affect all San Diego County parks.
 The laws require parks to implement a stricter control of gray water disposal to avoid soil and underground water-source contamination.
-These new laws require that the only water to touch the soil is rainwater, to the extent that this is feasible.
+These laws require that the only water to touch the soil is rainwater, to the extent that this is feasible.

-What that means for us is that we need to be extremely diligent about collecting water after doing dishes, washing or bathing, using portable showers, etc. It also means that we should not pour out soft drinks, juices, alcohol, or any bottled water directly onto the soil, if it can be avoided.
+What that means for us is that we need to be extremely diligent about collecting water after doing dishes, washing, or disposing of liquids.
+It also means that we should not pour out beverages or other liquids directly onto the soil.

-As such, it is the responsibility of each camp or household to take care of collecting their gray water in a sealed container, and to avoid letting it spill or leak out onto the ground.
-Gray water may be disposed of at any of the stone privies, or at the gray water dump near the Ranger Station.
+It is the responsibility of each camp or household to take care of collecting their gray water in a sealed container, and to avoid letting it spill or leak out onto the ground.
+Gray water may be disposed of at any of the stone privies, at the gray water dump near the Ranger Station, or at the collection tanks throughout the site.
 Please do not dump gray water into the porta-privies.

 If you have any questions about gray water or gray water disposal, please see the staff at Basecamp or speak with one of the Park Rangers.